 - Generate targeted reports for different internal and/or external audiences

-- Stay current on the latest news, information, and trends about program management and the organization’s industry
+- Stay current on the latest news, information, and trends about program management and the organization’s industry.

-- Meet specific business objectives
+- Meet specific business objectives and metrics

-- Support roadmap-planning process
+- Support the roadmap planning process

 - Develop strategies and implement tactics to follow through on those strategies

-- Represent company management to technical teams, and vice-versa
+- Represent company management to technical teams and vice versa

-- Influence others across the company to remain focused on desired outcomes without direct authority
+- Influence others across the company to remain focused on desired outcomes without direct authority.

-What To Expect In A Technical Program Manager Interview?
+What to Expect in a Technical Program Manager Interview

 - “Can you walk me through the process of designing an e-commerce platform?”

-- “Share your best experience with regard to problem-solving.
+- “Share your best experience with regard to problem solving.
 What was your involvement?”